PhilHen/HieroglyphicKeyboards/README.md

 * keyman ( https://keyman.com/ ) - compatible with Mac, Windows & Linux

 # Installation
 * If there is a .kmp file matching your physical keyboard in the [keyboards](https://github.com/PhilHen/HieroglyphicKeyboards/tree/main/keyboards) folder, download that file and use keyman to install it on your system (keyman should be the default handler for .kmp file).
-Currently this is only applicable to the Belgian "azerty be" layout.
+Currently this is only applicable to the Belgian "azerty be" layout (https://www.kbdlayout.info/kbdbe).
 * Otherwise you will need to install Keyman developer, to modify the localized keyboard definition and to run a python script.
    * download the entire cldrbuilder folder with subfolders from this repository
    * modify the xml file sources/localized.xml according to your needs